skr1ms/QtChat/README.md

-# Desktop is a cross-platform chat application for Windows and Linux, written in C++ using PostgreSQL and QtCreator.
+# Desktop is a cross-platform chat application for Windows and Linux, written in C++ using MySQL and QtCreator.